 Injuries to the Spine Can Cause Mild Traumatic Brain Injuries ("MTBI"), or Traumatic Brain Injury ("TBI")

-An excellent lawyer knows whether or not the cause of your spinal column injury is traumatic or nontraumatic, by hiring expert witnesses.
+An experienced trial attorney will bring in expert witnesses to determine whether or not the cause of your spinal column injury is traumatic or nontraumatic.
 They will be able to determine the damaging effects to your nerve fibers which pass through the damaged area in your back that could be impairing some, or even all of your corresponding muscles and nerves at the area you were injured.
 Most spinal cord injuries happen in your neck (cervical areas) or your low back areas (aka thoracic and lumbar area).
-The thoracic/lumbar spine injuries usually disrupt and interrupt your leg movements, bowel movements, bladder control system, and ability to get an erection, or feel sexual pleasure from getting it on.
-Your serious cervical spine injury can probably disrupt your breathing as well as movements of your upper and lower limbs.
+The thoracic/lumbar spine injuries usually disrupt and interrupt your leg movements, bowel movements, bladder control system, and ability to get an erection, or feel sexual pleasure.
+A serious cervical spine injury can disrupt your breathing as well as movements of your upper and lower limbs.

 The most common causes of spinal cord injury in the United States for that matter include the following: